thometnanni/krisenstab/static/letter.md

 we are a design studio [working](/projects) at the intersection of technology, journalism and culture.

-We finalised our exhibit for [Design Signals – Chemical Bonds](https://faber.ro/eveniment/design-signals-expozitia-legaturi-chimice/) which opened on September 26 in Timișoara.
-Right now, we’re experimenting with dithering techniques for images and exploring the alphabetical sorting of Chinese characters.
+Our latest project, [Design Signals – Chemical Bonds](https://faber.ro/eveniment/design-signals-expozitia-legaturi-chimice/) opened on September 26 in Timișoara.
+Right now, we’re exploring dithering effects on the web togheter with Chinese Samizdat layouts.

-You can follow some of our [studio updates](https://krisenstab.substack.com) on Substack, and we’re always glad to receive [general inquiries and friendly hellos](mailto:hi@thometnanni.net).
+If you’d like to keep up with our work, you can follow our [studio updates](https://krisenstab.substack.com) on Substack.
+We always welcome [general inquiries and friendly hellos](mailto:hi@thometnanni.net).
 <br><br>

 Ciao, <br>